ScienceParkStudyGroup/rna-seq-lesson/_episodes/06-differential-analysis.md

 > >       with(., hist(log2(counts), col = "dodgerblue"))
 > > ~~~
 > > {: .language-r}
+> > If you re-run the code for the first heatmap with a log2 transformation, you will get a simple way to display different gene count levels.
+We add `+ 1` to account for genes with count values equal to 0.
+> > ~~~
+> > pheatmap(log2(counts_normalised_only_diff_genes + 1),
+         cluster_rows = FALSE,
+         cluster_cols = FALSE,
+         scale = "none",
+         show_rownames = FALSE,
+         show_colnames = TRUE)
+> > ~~~
+> > {: .language-r}
 > {: .solution}
 {: .challenge}

+Although the scaling has been slightly improved it is still not really an optimal heatmap.

 ## 4.2 Second version with scaling

 When creating a heatmap, it is vital to control how scaling is performed.
 A possible solution is to specify `scale = "row"` to the `pheatmap()` function to perform row scaling since gene expression levels will become comparable.
-But I'd recommend to do it "manually" to understand and control the scaling procedure.
+Instead, I'd recommend to do it "manually" to understand and control the scaling procedure.

 We can perform a Z-score calculation for each gene so that $$Z = {x - \mu \over \sigma}$$   where $$x$$ is an individual gene count inside a given sample, $$\mu$$ the row mean of for that gene across all samples and $$\sigma$$ its standard deviation.
 Check background and R code instructions [here](https://www.datatechnotes.com/2018/02/z-score-with-r.html).